danielbojczuk/DiffProject/README.md

 # DiffProject
-Is a REST API chech where are de differences between two sets of Binary Data.
+DiffProject is a REST API to check differences between two sets of Binary Data.

 ### Usage
-Using a GUID as a unique key at least three endpoints should need to be called.
+Using a GUID as a unique key, at least three endpoints should need to be called.
 The first two endpoints set the *right* and *left* data to be compared.
 They could be called at any order.
 As soon the last data is set or updated, DiffProject will compare the data and save the result that could be retrieved in the third Endpoint.
 The result contains 4 fields:
 * sidesEqual: Indicates whether the sides are equal or not.
-* samseSize: Indicates whether the sides have the same size or not.
+* sameSize: Indicates whether the sides have the same size or not.
 * differences: If the sides aren't equal but have the same size it contains a list with the position and size of the difference.
 * comparisonId: The provided Comparison ID.